meteor/blaze-tutorial/tutorial/simple-todos/04-update-and-remove.md

 ...
 ```

 Now add the removal logic in the `Task.js`.
-It will be just a new event to the `task` template that is activated when the user clicks in a delete button, that is, any button with the class `delete`:
+It will just be a new event to the `task` template that is activated when the user clicks on a delete button (i.e. any button with the class `delete`):

 `imports/ui/Task.js`